 Bodybuilders inject insulin as it is one of the strongest anabolic hormones.
 You can also manipulate insulin to a certain degree without going roids.

-By consuming sugars and fast-digestible proteins* around your workout and spiking up your insulin intake on intent you can use its anabolic effects for your good.
+By consuming sugars and fast-digestible proteins* around your workout and spiking up your insulin intake on intent you can use its anti-catabolic effects for your good.

 Keep insulin at bay, by fasting or building in some high-fat days to reap those benefits.